octobercms/docs/cms-pages.md

         $this->addJs('assets/js/app.js');
     }

-If the path specified in the `addCss` and `addJs` method argument begins with a slash (/) then it will be relative to the website root.
-If the asset path does not begin with a slash then it is relative to the theme.
+If the path specified in the `addCss` and `addJs` method argument begins with a slash (/), it will be relative to the website root.
+If the asset path does not begin with a slash, it is relative to the theme.

-Injected assets can be combined by passing them in as an array:
+Injected assets can be combined by passing them as an array:

     function onStart()
     {